 Witchblade or Cloneblade users from Witchblade have extendable/retractable blades attached to their arms.
 The main character, Masane, has one, while those with upgraded Cloneblades have two.
 Masane acquires another one after learning to increase her power using the Witchblade

 Sasori from Naruto.
 He stuck his sword into Sakura's gut.
-Sakura planned on keeping him focused on her by holding onto the blade, thinking he wouldn't let go and would worry on just finishing her off first; But he then detached his puppet limb to reveal a blade within it where he promptly ran after Chiyo to finish her off next Didn't work out too well, he got stabbed right in the heart capsule by the first two puppets he ever created, the ones made in the likeness of his deceased Mother and Father.
+Sakura planned on keeping him focused on her by holding onto the blade, thinking he wouldn't let go and would worry on just finishing her off first; then he detached his puppet limb to reveal a blade within it, and promptly went to finish off Chiyo.
+Didn't work out too well, he got stabbed right in the heart capsule by the first two puppets he ever created, the ones made in the likeness of his deceased Mother and Father.
 Then he died.

 And X-23 by virtue of being his clone (she has two in each arm and one in each foot).
 And Daken by virtue of being his son (he has three on each arm, but one of them juts out through the front of his wrist).